evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Premium/_index.md

 ## Cargo Capacity and Towing Ability

+The cargo capacity in the trunk is 225 liters.
+With the third row seat down, it is 622 liters.
 On the roof, you can load up to 100kg.
 Max weight is 3205kg, and with the base weight of 2660 kg, you can max load 545 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 1500, and on unbraked, 750kg. <object type="image/svg+xml" data="modelnavigation.svg"></object>